amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

   - `TOPIC_ARN = "arn:aws:sns:us-east-1:<your-account-id>:ResumeUploadAlerts"`
 - [ ] Click **Deploy**

-> 🧠 **Note:** This is where the magic happens!
+> Note: This is where the magic happens!
 Your Lambda will now parse resumes and store the results.

 ---

-## 8️⃣ Add S3 Trigger to Lambda
+## 8. Add S3 Trigger to Lambda

 - [ ] In your Lambda, go to **Add trigger**
 - [ ] Select **S3**